 \subsection{Matching procedure}

-The matching procedure we use to find the nearest cluster for each SN Ia in our ZTF sample is similar to the one used by \cite{lar23}.
-We first compute the distance between the SNe Ia and all considered clusters to find the nearest cluster to each SN Ia.
-To this end, we convert the redshift information into comoving distance using the adopted cosmological model and rely on the 3D matching procedure available in the \texttt{astropy} python library \citep{ast22}.
-Because clusters are the source of important redshift-space distortions, we choose to compute also the angular separation between each SN Ia and its nearest cluster and use this quantity as the cluster-centric distance in our analysis.
-Following \cite{lar23}, we check that SNe Ia found at a projected distance lower than $5\mathcal{R}_{500}$ are indeed within the associated cluster by computing a membership probability:
+The matching procedure we used to find the nearest cluster for each SN Ia in our ZTF sample is similar to the procedure used by \cite{lar23}.
+We first computed the distance between the SNe Ia and all considered clusters to find the nearest cluster to each SN Ia.
+To do this, we converted the redshift information into comoving distance using the adopted cosmological model and relied on the 3D matching procedure available in the \texttt{astropy} python library \citep{ast22}.
+Because clusters are the source of important redshift-space distortions, we chose to also compute the angular separation between each SN Ia and its nearest cluster and used this quantity as the clustercentric distance in our analysis.
+Following {\cite{xav13}, \cite{toy23}, and \cite{lar23}}, we checked that SNe Ia found at a projected distance lower than $5\mathcal{R}_{500}$ were indeed within the associated cluster by computing a membership probability,